Sundarijal – Chisapani – Nagarkot Trek (3 Days)

 Your trek, your choice, your price

 Choose the style that suits you.
-Book a private departure on any date with just your group, or join a fixed group departure and trek with fellow adventurers.
+Book a private departure on any date with just your party, or join a fixed group departure and trek with fellow adventurers from around the world.
 Same routes, same guides, same quality — 3 comfort tiers on both options.
-The more people in your group, the lower the per-person price.
+Per-person price follows our group-discount tiers based on YOUR party size (a couple pays less per pax than a solo trekker, 5+ pays less again) — the same tiers apply on both booking types.

 Private Departure